 During tenth grade, I had the idea of creating an a cappella group within the general high school choir.
-This ended up being an all-girls group simply because of who was interested, but over the course of the year I was responsible for leading and organizing performances and rehearsals for our group of around ten members.
+This ended up being an all-girls group simply because of who was interested, but over the course of the year I was responsible for leading and organizing our group of around ten members.
+Our goal as a group was to rehearse and improve our skills to reach a standard at which we were able to perform confidently.
+Hence, my goal as a leader was to help make this happen in whichever ways I could, including arranging music, teaching parts and handling logistics.

 Finding times to practice proved to be a challenge, because even though the group was student-run, we had to have teacher supervision on campus.
 In order to accomplish this, we had to coordinate with all of the members and Ms. Trefren, our choir director, but most of our rehearsals had to be before school.
 In order to organize this, I created a Facebook group for all of the members to communicate about performances and rehearsals.
 Here I posted other resources as well, such as links to the sheet music and practice tracks that I created in order for people to practice their parts individually outside of rehearsals.